 Conversely, small size tires can reduce fuel consumption by around 0,4l / 100 km.
 But beware, this gain can turn into a loss if the vehicle is fitted with tires of different sizes.
 Don't hesitate to ask your mechanic if it is possible to change the size of your tires to reduce your fuel consumption.

 Tire rolling resistance

 It is a key factor in a car's fuel consumption.
 The higher the rolling resistance of the tires, the higher the fuel consumption.
-Several factors can increase the rolling resistance of tires, including underinflation or tire wear.
+Several factors can increase the rolling resistance of tires, including tire underinflation or wear.

 Since November 2012, motorists have had a simple way to compare the tires sold on the market.
-This is European labeling.
-This one sets up a simple pictogram going from the letter A to the letter G according to three criteria:
+This is the European labeling.
+This sets up a simple pictogram going from the letter A to the letter G according to three criteria:

 - fuel consumption,

 For all these criteria, Class A tires are considered the best, in other words the best in terms of fuel consumption, wet grip and noise pollution.
 To minimize fuel consumption, therefore, preference should be given to class A tires.